SQL SELECT

 The query returns data from all rows and columns in the employees table.
 The asterisk ( *) character is the shorthand for all columns.

-The following query is equivalent to the one above but use explicit column names:
+The following query is equivalent to the one above but uses explicit column names:

 Using the SELECT statement to select a subset of columns in a table

-In practice, you rarely get the data from all columns of a table.
-In fact, you need only a subset of columns.
-To do that, you need to specify the columns in the SELECT clause.
+In practice, you will rarely retrieve all data from a table.
+Instead, you may need only a subset of columns.
+To do that, you specify the specific columns in the SELECT clause.

 The following query uses the SELECT statement to get all the last names from the lastname column in the employees table: